ALVARO-CHAMBI/HIGH-SKILL-CODE-ONE-FOOT-BLOG/README.md

 ## Available Scripts

 In the project directory, you can run:
+#to clone and make it work you must install the dependencies using npm install
 ### `npm start`

 Runs the app in the development mode.\